Making an effective business case for MSP

 The global talent market: an expert view

 With the global talent market as it is today, it’s not difficult to discern why spending is on the rise in the MSP market.
-As Cameron Robinson, Guidant Global’s Client Solutions Manager states:
+As Nat Jackson, Guidant Global’s Client Solutions Director - UK & Europe states:

 “The share of contingent work in the global economy continues to grow.
 Without effective means in place to manage its potential problems like compliance risk, inconsistent quality and overspending are susceptible to snowballing as well.
 All too often we see organisations who, prior to implementing an MSP, couldn’t even begin to count the number of workers they have, let alone determine whether they’re getting value for money.